An Diagnostic Toolkit to Help States Identify Improvements in Enrollment and Retention of Children in Medicaid and CHIP

 - Process Mapping: This module guides states in mapping and evaluating their Medicaid and CHIP enrollment and renewal processes from beginning to end.
 Many state agencies have found that process mapping can serve as a useful tool in their efforts to understand how their current systems, policies, and procedures are working and identify opportunities and concerns.
 Click here to begin!

-- Interactive Diagnostic Assessment Protocol: This module includes a Web-based questionnaire that can help states better understand their current strengths and diagnose opportunities for improvement in each of six areas of activity.
+- Diagnostic Assessment Protocol: This module includes a detailed questionnaire that can help states better understand their current strengths and diagnose opportunities for improvement in each of six areas of activity.
 After completing the questionnaire, states will receive a customized report indicating areas of strength and opportunities for improvement.
 Click here to begin!

 - Stakeholder Questionnaires: This module includes sample questionnaires that states can use to engage various stakeholders on their views of current Medicaid and CHIP enrollment systems, policies, and procedures.
 States can download, print, and, e-mail these questionnaires; distribute them to stakeholders; and use their input in making final assessments and developing improvement plans.
 Click here to begin!